Parinaz-kh/Parinaz-kh/README.md

 - 👋 Hi, I’m @Parinaz-kh
-- 👀 I’m interested in Creating cognitive tasks and Cognitive psychology in Gneral
+- 👀 I’m interested in Creating cognitive tasks and Cognitive psychology in General
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on Any statistical or Experimental tasks
 - 📫 How to reach me -> violet8080pz@gmail.com